Yisrael Bak

 Yisrael Bak (Hebrew: ישראל ב"ק) (1797 – November 1874) (also called by the Yiddish surname Drucker, which means "printer") was a printer, a publisher and public figure in the Old Yishuv in the Land of Israel in the 19th century.
-He revived Hebrew printing in the Land of Israel after a hiatus of more than two hundred years and established the first Hebrew printing house in Jerusalem.
+He established one of the earliest Jewish farming communities in the Galilee.
+He revived Hebrew printing in Safed after a hiatus of 250 years and established the first Hebrew printing house in Jerusalem.
+He published Havatzelet, the second Hebrew newspaper published in the land of Israel.